Tim McGraw: Here on Earth

 In February 2020, McGraw rejoined Big Machine Records, which he was previously signed to from 2011 to 2017.
 He released a new album, Here on Earth, on August 21, 2020.
 The "Here on Earth Tour" was cancelled due to the COVID-19 pandemic.
 In January 2021, McGraw released the single "Undivided" with Tyler Hubbard of Florida Georgia Line, which was included on a deluxe edition of Here on Earth released later that year.
 On October 9, 2021, McGraw confronted a heckler at a performance at the Nugget Events Center in Sparks, Nevada, after he forgot the words to his song "Just to See You Smile."
 After removing the heckler, he explained that he had been filming a movie and had a lot on his mind, and asked for the audience's help in remembering the words.

-Producer
+Standing Room Only and Poet's Resumé

+On August 25, 2023, McGraw released his sixteenth studio album, Standing Room Only.
+The title track was released as the album's lead single on March 10, 2023.
+It reached number 2 on the U.S. Country Airplay chart.
+Three months after releasing Standing Room Only, McGraw surprise-released a six-track EP, Poet's Resumé on November 21, 2023.

+Production career

 McGraw has occasionally served as a record producer in collaboration with Byron Gallimore, who has co-produced all of his albums.
 The two co-produced Jo Dee Messina's self-titled debut, as well as her next two albums, I'm Alright and Burn.
 McGraw and Gallimore also produced the only album released by The Clark Family Experience in 2000, and Halfway to Hazard's 2007 self-titled debut album.

 Acting career

 McGraw's first acting appearance came in a 1997 episode of The Jeff Foxworthy Show, where he played Foxworthy's rival.
 In 2004, McGraw played a sheriff in Rick Schroder's independent release Black Cloud.
-Later in the same year, McGraw received critical acclaim as the overbearing father of a running back in the major studio Texas high school football drama Friday Night Lights.
+Later in the same year, McGraw received critical acclaim as the overbearing father of running back "Donald Billingsley" in the major studio Texas high school football drama Friday Night Lights.
 The Dallas Observer said the role was "played with unexpected ferocity by country singer Tim McGraw".
 The movie went on to gross over $60 million worldwide at the box office, and sold millions in the DVD market.
 Most recently, it was named one of the Top 50 High School Movies of All Time (No. 37) by Entertainment Weekly.